 The basic elements of a negligence claim are a duty of care; a breach of that duty; and injury resulting from the breach.
 To establish liability against a business owner following a slip and fall accident, you will have to show that the defendant caused the dangerous condition that led to the accident and did nothing to repair or correct it and/or to warn visitors.
 There is also an important “notice” requirement in that it must be shown that the defendant was aware – or should have been aware – that the dangerous condition existed.

 Potential Damages Recoverable in a Slip and Fall Case

-As with any personal injury case, there are several categories of damages you may be able to recover, including economic damages (such as medical expenses and lost income), noneconomic damages (for your pain and suffering), and, in rare cases involving egregious conduct, punitive damages.
-While Colorado does not place a cap on the amount of economic damages recoverable, there is a limit on the amount recoverable for noneconomic damages.
+As with any personal injury case, there are several categories of damages you may be able to recover, including economic damages (such as medical expenses and lost income), non-economic damages (for your pain and suffering), and, in rare cases involving egregious conduct, punitive damages.
+While Colorado does not place a cap on the number of economic damages recoverable, there is a limit on the amount recoverable for non-economic damages.
 Colorado caps noneconomic loss at $250,000 (plus inflation), although the court can increase the award to no more than $500,000 if it “finds justification by clear and convincing evidence.”
 There is no cap on pain and suffering damages for plaintiffs who have suffered a permanent physical impairment.

 A Word About Comparative Negligence in Colorado

 Colorado has what is referred to as a comparative negligence law, meaning that if you are found to be more than 50% at fault, you are not entitled to recover.
 If you are 50% or less at fault, you are entitled to a recovery, but any award of damages will be diminished by the percentage of negligence attributed to you.